Update your filters to get more cards to display. Reach out if you are having any problems.

 Want to know more about where Qudos Bank came from?
 Let’s take a closer look at where this member-owned bank started out.
 In 1959, Qantas Staff Co-operative Credit Union Limited was established to offer banking services to Qantas employees in the Sydney Metropolitan Area.
 After the first month, 50 of Qantas’s 6,700 employees had joined.

 In 1964, after five years of operation, 1,772 loans had been approved and funded.
 Membership was at 1,310, and assets stood at £182,524.
-A year later, membership opened up to employees from British Airways and Air New Zealand, before, in 1966, Qantas employees located outside the Sydney Metropolitan were allowed to join.
+A year later, membership opened up to employees from British Airways and Air New Zealand, then in 1966, Qantas employees located outside the Sydney Metropolitan were allowed to join.

 It was only another year later before membership was opened to employees at all Qantas locations.
 Membership was also made available to family members.
 In 1969, ten years after starting out, 50% of Qantas employees were members, and membership was growing at 100 per month.
 This growth continued, so that by 1980, 90% of all Qantas's Australian-based employees were members.